|Guide||♦||16 Triplogs||1 Topic|

 The Dutchman Heads South?

 The easiest way to start this hike is out of the Nature Trail and Amphitheater parking lot on the right side of the road as you head up Madera Canyon.
-Cross over the street and see a small sign marking a trailhead for both Bog/Kent Springs and Dutch John.
-Follow this well maintaned spur trail for about 0.6 miles as it cuts through some scrub type vegetation and tall grass.
+Cross over the street and see a small sign marking a trailhead for both Bog/Kent Springs and Dutch John Trail #91.
+Follow this well-maintained spur trail for about 0.6 miles as it cuts through some scrub-type vegetation and tall grass.
 There are periodic views of the Santa Rita crest as you go.
-The trail dead ends at an old jeep track, which is signed.
+The trail dead-ends at an old jeep track, which is signed.
 Head left for a short descent into the Bog Springs Campground.
-At the circular campground take a right and follow the gravel road for less than 0.1 miles to a formal signed trailhead for Dutch John Spring on your right.
+At the circular campground take a right and follow the gravel road for less than 0.1 miles to a signed trailhead for Dutch John Spring on your right.

-Hop onto the Dutch John trail and start heading up the mountain.
-This section of the trail to the spring is actually fairly steep and gets your heart rate going a little.
-It crosses over a streambed as it climbs up the gulley into Ducth John Canyon which will end up n your left.
+Hop onto the Dutch John Trail #91 and start heading up the mountain.
+This section of the trail to the spring is fairly steep and gets your heart rate going a little.
+It crosses over a streambed as it climbs up the gulley into Dutch John Canyon which will end up n your left.
 There is nice shaded vegetation as you climb.
-Squirrels and occasional Coues deer cruise around.
+Squirrels and occasional Coues White-tailed Deer cruise around.
 After about a mile or so a small spur breaks to the left, down to the signed Dutch John Spring.
-There are some nice sycamores here, a small amount of running water and plenty of shade.
-The trail actually continues up past the spring for those who want to climb more, though I'm not currently sure where it goes.
+There are some nice Arizona Sycamores here, a small amount of running water and plenty of shade.
+The trail continues up past the spring for those who want to climb more, though I'm not currently sure where it goes.

 Check out the Official Route and Triplogs.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.